The best photo is often the difference is as clear as Night and Day

 [X-E2, XF18-55mmF2.8-4 R LM OIS, Mode = Aperture Priority, ISO 6400, 1/10, ƒ/7.1, (35mm = 76)]

-The other thing I was able to do by shooting on a tripod was vary my depth-of-field since the camera movement at a slower ƒ-stop wouldn’t affect the sharpness of the photos.
+By shooting on a tripod, I could also vary my depth of field since the camera movement at a slower ƒ-stop didn’t affect the sharpness of the photos.

 Christmas season photos